bluescarni/heyoka/doc/known_issues.rst

 Solved
 ======

+* Certain LLVM versions fail to correctly free memory when objects used to implement just-in-time compilation are destroyed.
+In practice this may result in exhausting the available RAM if many integrators and/or compiled functions are created and destroyed during program execution.
+LLVM 18 is known to be affected by this issue, which has been rectified in LLVM 19.
+Earlier LLVM versions may also be affected.
 * In several LLVM versions, attempting to use :ref:`batch mode <tut_batch_mode>` with the extended precision ``long double`` type on x86 processors will lead to incorrect results.
 This is due to code generation issues in LLVM with